getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 The serve command will watch all your content and will provide live reload, without hard refresh if possible.

-If you fail to see your change, this means that Gutenberg couldn't reload that bit and you will need to restart `gutenberg serve`.
+Gutenberg does a best-effort to live reload but some changes cannot be handled automatically.
+If you fail to see your change, you will need to restart `gutenberg serve`.